rjtmangla/Spring-Ai-with-Ollama-Prompt/README.md

 Start the application

 ### 4. Access the Application
-Once the application is running, access the APIs or web interface at:
+Once the application is running, access web interface at:
 ```
 http://localhost:8080
 ```